wishrohitv/google-colab-for-kivy/README.md

 # Google colab for packaging kivy with buildozer
 ### please give a star ⭐ to this repository

-<h4>how to use - follow the artile where is detailed guide how to use</h4>
+<h4>how to use - follow the article for guide how to use step by step</h4>

 <ul>https://threshhold.pythonanywhere.com/post/how-to-convert-kivy-kivymd-into-apk-using-google-colab-2302f6f66a32</ul>